How to repurpose an old galvanized funnel into a cute modern farmhouse styled wall hanging planter. Real or faux plants, it's your choice!

 But alas, this post is actually about repurposing the one item from the sale that didn't make the loot shoot photo.

 A galvanized funnel I paid $1 for.

-You may remember I repurposed a similar, although larger sized, funnel in my Junkie Repurposed Jack O'Lantern project a few years ago.
+You may remember I repurposed a similar, although larger sized, funnel in my Repurposed Funnel Jack O'Lantern project a few years ago.

 I decided to make a quirky modern farmhouse styled wall hanging planter out of this one (I'm still working on an official, less clunky name for it).

 But before I forget, today is Thrift Store Decor Team Wednesday so stick around to the end to see what else the team repurposed this month!

 (This post contains some affiliate links for your convenience.
 You can read my full disclosure policy here.)

 How To Upcycled A Funnel

 Paint Squeegee or Silicone Brush

 Sawtooth Picture Hanger w/ nails